 Harald Homulle embarked on his doctoral research in September 2014.
 Around four-and-a-half years later, he defended his dissertation (title: Cryogenic electronics for the read-out of quantum processors) before a committee full of international professors.
 After exactly 60 minutes of questioning, the famous words Hora finita! (‘The time has elapsed’) sounded.
 The committee left the room, returned and awarded Harald his doctorate.
-‘The words Cum laude were also uttered,’ laughs Harald.
+‘The words Cum laude were also uttered,’ Harald says with a smile.
 ‘And this all happened before a committee largely made up of physicists…’

 Quantum is cool, both literally and figuratively.Harald Hormulle

 Hang on a moment… you were awarded a doctorate cum laude, yet I still detect some degree of modesty?

 Ha-ha, yes.
 The committee was largely made up of physicists.
 This is despite the fact that my dissertation was ultimately mainly about electronics.
 During my defence, I was asked a question about physical behaviour.
 I knew nothing about it.
 There was very little I could say.

 And yet you still managed to convince all those physicists.
 With electrical engineering.
 Now I am curious.
 What exactly did you spend the last four-and-a-half years researching?